Breathwork (New Age)

 Breathwork is a term for various breathing practices in which the conscious control of breathing is said to influence a person's mental, emotional, or physical state, with a therapeutic effect.
+Current evidence regarding efficacy is limited and not strong enough for firm conclusions.

 Background and rationale

 Edzard Ernst writes that breathwork (or 'rebirthing') is a form of alternative medicine first devised by Leonard Orr in the 1970s.

 Breathwork is the use of breathing techniques to achieve altered states of consciousness and to have a variety of effects on physical and mental well-being.
 Breathwork has been seen as derived from multiple spiritual and pre-scientific traditions from around the world.
 According to Jack Raso, breathwork is described by proponents as a multiform "healing modality" characterized by stylized breathing.
 Its purported design is to effect physical, emotional, and spiritual change.
 Such a process can allegedly "dissolve limiting programs" that are "stored" in the mind and body, and increases one's ability to handle more "energy".
 Breathwork practitioners believe that an individual's particular pattern of passive breathing can lead to insights about their unconscious mind.